 Among a student's goals during the first year should be to think deeply, read broadly, discuss ideas frequently with other students and faculty, develop needed lab, field, and computational/ theoretical skills, and begin preliminary research, all in service of developing dissertation project ideas.
 This is an excellent opportunity in which to talk with different faculty members so that a student will have an informed set of choices for composing a committee.
 Appropriate committee members are those faculty who think what the student is doing is interesting, and have expertise that will be useful in carrying out the project.

-Students should have completed coursework in ecology, evolution (or equivalent), mathematics (including calculus), and statistics prior to admission.
+Students will have completed coursework in ecology, evolution (or equivalent), mathematics (including calculus), and statistics prior to admission.
 Deficiencies in these subject areas should be made up during the first year of residence.
-Students who have not yet taken the equivalents (as determined by the GSAC) of BIOS 332 (Ecology) and BIOS 334 (Evolution) should complete these courses at the first opportunity.

 Course requirements: